Managing the Privacy Impacts of a Data Breach

 The nature of the potential harm to affected individuals

-Organisations should consider the different types of harm (see p.
-4 for examples of harm) that could arise as this will impact the level of risk.
+Organisations should consider the different types of harm (see above for examples of harm) that could arise as this will impact the level of risk.

 Where an individual’s email address is inadvertently disclosed and the organisation believes this may result in inconvenience by receiving spam emails, the level of risk will be lower than where a breach involves the disclosure of information that exposes the individual to identity theft.